swharden/pyABF/docs/advanced/abf-file-format/readme.md

 for i in range(channelCount):
     data[i] = np.multiply(raw[i], scaleFactors[i], dtype='float32')
 ```

+_Usually ABF data is stored as `int`, in which case the data must be multiplied by the scaling factor.
+If the data type is `float`, the data should not be multiplied by the scaling factor!
+Indication of data type is in `nDataFormat` which is 0 for `int` and 1 for `float`._

 ## fileClose()
 You're completely done!
 All header values are read, and all data is loaded in